Data Centers in Lagos

 Internet Exchange Points (IXPs): The Internet eXchange Point of Nigeria (IXPN) is the dominant hub, keeping local traffic within the country to lower costs and latency.

-Bare Metal: Dedicated server and bare metal options are available via providers like Hivelocity, offering high performance compute without the overhead of virtualization.
+Bare Metal: Dedicated server and bare metal options are available via providers like Hivelocity, offering high-performance compute without the overhead of virtualization.

 Power Analysis

-Average Cost Of Power: Industrial electricity is priced at ₦24.60/kWh as of September 2025.
+Average Cost Of Power: Industrial electricity is priced at ₦24.60/kWh as of January 2026.
 This rate allows for manageable operational expenses compared to European hubs, though fuel surcharges for backup generation can vary.

 Market Access, Business & Tax Climate